HewlettPackard/swarm-learning/README.md

 </blockquote>

 The ML node is responsible to train and iteratively update the model.
 For each ML node, there is a corresponding SL node in the Swarm Learning framework, which performs the Swarm training.
-Each pair of ML and SL nodes must riun on the same host.
+Each pair of ML and SL nodes must run on the same host.
 This process continues until the SL nodes train the model to the desired state.

 **NOTE**: All the ML nodes must use the same ML platform either Keras \(based on TensorFlow 2 backend\) or PyTorch.
 Using Keras for some of the nodes and PyTorch for the other nodes is not supported.